AndriousSolutions/mvc_pattern/README.md

 business logic easily and cleanly through it’s Controller (e.g. Easily reference the Controller in a **build()** function.)

-The other Class (StateMVC) has called ‘StateView’ as it is a State object as well as ‘the View.’
+The other Class (StateMVC) has been called ‘StateView’ as it is a State object as well as ‘the View.’
 ![homescreen](https://user-images.githubusercontent.com/32497443/47087951-58139c00-d1eb-11e8-93ec-95eb29e8cf24.jpg)